-Imagining Community: Women's ice hockey, high performance sport, and rural survival in Southern Alberta
+Imagining Community: Women's Ice Hockey, High Performance Sport, and Rural Survival in Southern Alberta

 Canada is becoming increasingly urbanized with small rural communities subject to amalgamation or threatened by decline.
-Statistics Canada data indicate that by 1931, for the first time in Canadian history, more citizens (54%) lived in urban centre than rural communities.
+Statistics Canada data indicates that by 1931, for the first time in Canadian history, more citizens (54%) lived in urban centres than rural communities.
 By 2006, this percentage had reached 80%.
 This demographic shift has serious ramifications for small rural communities struggling to survive.
-For Warner, a Southern Alberta agricultural-based community of approximately 380 persons, a unique strategy was adopted to imagine a sense of community and to allow its residents the choice to remain 'in place' (Whitson and Epp, 2006).
+For Warner, a Southern Alberta agricultural-based community of approximately 380 persons, a unique strategy was adopted to imagine a sense of community and to allow its residents the choice to remain 'in place' (Whitson and Epp.
+2001).
 Located 65 km south of Lethbridge, the rural village was threatened with the potential closure of the consolidated Kindergarten to Grade 12 school (ages 5-17).
-Citizens were determined to save their school and the community as a whole through the sport of ice hockey.
-By 2003, the Warner vision of an imagined community, to paraphrase Benedict Anderson (1983) came to include images of a high performance female hockey school, with its out of town players attending the local school.
+Citizens were determined to save their school, and the community as a whole, through the sport of ice hockey.
+By 2003, the Warner vision of an imagined community, to paraphrase Benedict Anderson (1983) came to include images of a high performance female hockey school, with its out-of-town players attending the local school.
 Warner is representative of many rural Canadian communities in that its citizens have always had to be sensitive to issues of survival and to seek innovative solutions to defend against community decline.
 What is unique about Warner is the creation of a high performance hockey school as the primary innovation to save its school, and implicitly the town itself.
-Thus the proposed research has as its focus, the Warner Hockey School as the site to explore the social determinants that led to the establishment of the school, its purposes, both imagined and actual, and the underlying role that high performance sport might play in rural community survival.
+Thus this research has as its focus, the Warner Hockey School as the site to explore the social determinants that led to the establishment of the school, its purposes, both imagined and actual, and the underlying role that high performance sport might play in rural community survival.
+We are now in the second phase of this study, conducting ethnographic interviews with Warner School and Warner Hockey School staff, community members, and past players.